Blown To Bits

 As Hal Roberts of the Berkman Center pointed out when I asked him about this story, foursquare's privacy policy is pure boilerplate:

 We receive and store certain types of information whenever you interact with our Service or services.
-Cheap soma, Foursquare automatically receives and records information on our server logs from your browser including your IP address, cookie information, and the page you requested.
+Foursquare automatically receives and records information on our server logs from your browser including your IP address, cookie information, and the page you requested.

 Business Transfers: In some cases, we may choose to buy or sell assets.
 In these types of transactions, customer information is typically one of the business assets that is transferred.
-Moreover, Purchase soma online, if Foursquare, or substantially all of its assets were acquired, or in the unlikely event that Foursquare goes out of business or enters bankruptcy, customer information would be one of the assets that is transferred or acquired by a third party.
+Moreover, if Foursquare, or substantially all of its assets were acquired, or in the unlikely event that Foursquare goes out of business or enters bankruptcy, customer information would be one of the assets that is transferred or acquired by a third party.
 You acknowledge that such transfers may occur, and that any acquirer of Foursquare may continue to use your Personal Information as set forth in this policy.

-It's a free country.
-Cheap soma, If people think it's fun for people to know where they are, and they understand what they are doing, by all means they should go for it.
+It’s a free country.
+If people think it’s fun for people to know where they are, and they understand what they are doing, by all means they should go for it.
 I am not a killjoy.

-Added January 14: Perry Hewitt, who is quoted in the article, wanted to be clear that there is no "partnership" (as I called it) between Harvard and foursquare.
-Harvard is simply a foursquare "presence"---as it would be anyway, whether Harvard formally cooperated or not.
+Added January 14: Perry Hewitt, who is quoted in the article, wanted to be clear that there is no “partnership” (as I called it) between Harvard and foursquare.
+Harvard is simply a foursquare “presence”—as it would be anyway, whether Harvard formally cooperated or not.
 By allowing foursquare to create a Harvard badge, Harvard is simply making more convenient something people would be doing anyway.
 I am grateful to Perry for getting back to me and clarifying these points.

 Tuesday, January 12th, 2010 by Harry Lewis

-Xenical price, Depends on who you talk to.
+Depends on who you talk to.

 Citizens have a particularly important role to play when the official conduct at issue is that of the police.
-Xenical price, Their role cannot be performed if citizens must fear criminal reprisals when they seek to hold government officials responsible by recording, secretly recording on occasion, an interaction between a citizen and a police officer.
+Their role cannot be performed if citizens must fear criminal reprisals when they seek to hold government officials responsible by recording, secretly recording on occasion, an interaction between a citizen and a police officer.

-I don't envy the police their job.
-Montana MT Mont., Hell, I wouldn't be happy if people were video-recording my every movement while I was doing my job.
+I don’t envy the police their job.
+Hell, I wouldn’t be happy if people were video-recording my every movement while I was doing my job.
 But what the police are doing while making an arrest seems to me a public act by definition.
 In other situations (all those traffic-stop videos we see) the police themselves make sure everything is recorded these days.
-Can't see why recording the police arresting someone in the public square wouldn't fall within citizens' rights.
+Can’t see why recording the police arresting someone in the public square wouldn’t fall within citizens’ rights.

 Sunday, January 10th, 2010 by Harry Lewis